sapcc/limes/docs/operators/config.md

 For each service, an `auth:` section can be given to provide alternative credentials for operations on this service type (i.e. get quota/usage, set quota).
 This is particularly useful for shared services, when the service user with the required permissions is in a different cluster than the one for which quotas are managed.
-The available fields are the same as for `clusters.$id`.
+The structure is the same as for `clusters.$id.auth`.
 For example:

 ```yaml
 services: